DanielGothenburg/Python_action_first/README.md

 This workflow definition so far only makes use of default capabilities which come with deploying to a Github hosted runner.
 So it uses that it has a python environment installed on the runner which enables using commands like pip.
 '
+The worflow will:

+Take any files in root directory and try and run these files.
+Currently this covers: app.py -> A python application which prints "Hellow World" and activates (import) a library requirements.text -> a file which is used by Python to find out if there are libraries to be installed (such as the library used by program app.py)

+There are also other ways to import libraries, as is shown in the action definition.
+Details follow here:

 By using pip command, it will directly download and isntall additional python packages.
 This is done in command: python -m pip install flake8 pytest
  You can of course install more packages in this way using pip as part of the workflow definition file (in this ex file python-package.yml)